500threads/corpus-is-important/README.md

 In my current research i have to find a corpus with DGN files but the content mime is not "application/dgn" it is "application/octet-stream".
 But we cant find DGN files this way right?
-So the method i used here is finding urls with ending ".dgn".
+So the method i used here is finding urls with ending ".dgn" and eliminating those are not ".dgn" with content_mime_type not content_mime_detected.
 Here is example query:

 ```
 SELECT url, warc_filename, warc_record_offset, warc_record_length
 FROM ccindex.ccindex WHERE (crawl = 'CC-MAIN-2023-06')
-AND subset = 'warc' AND url LIKE '%.dgn'
+AND subset = 'warc' AND url LIKE '%.dgn' AND ((content_mime_type = 'application/dgn' OR content_mime_type = 'application/dgn' OR content_mime_type = 'application/octet-stream' OR content_mime_type = 'octet/stream' OR content_mime_type = 'image/vnd.dgn' OR content_mime_type = 'image/x-dgn')
 ```

 ## download the csv